 Up top, the 55 Special will carry a large 17'10" hardtop with seating underneath for 10.
 This includes six Llebroc helm chairs, two lounges, and two jumpseats.
-The centre console will also hold a built-in bar with refrigerator, sink, and bottle storage while the cockpit holds a second refrigerator with an icemaker.
+The center console will also hold a built-in bar with refrigerator, sink, and bottle storage while the cockpit holds a second refrigerator with an icemaker.

 Below deck is a generous 6'3" (1.9 m) of headroom with a full length master cabin offering a queen size bed, hanging closet, sofa, and television.
 The ensuite bathroom will boast a full shower with a toilet and sink, and a second head on the portside will be available as well.
 Four vertical yacht windows will reside on either side of the master suite, providing ample sunlight for those below deck.

 With the boat currently in production with an anticipated October launch date, we will be sure to post updates as the 55 Special comes to market.
 For more information check out the Jaguar website.